Motivic random variables and representation stability I: Configuration spaces: Introduction

 It admits a formal Euler product

-where the $M_k([Y]_\HS)$\footnote{We adopt this notation to match with the point-counting result \cite[Theorem 3 and Corollary~4]{Chen-ConfPointCounting}.} are elements of $K_0(\HS)_\QQ$ uniquely determined by this identity.
-The element $M_k([Y]_\HS)$ should be thought of as a motivic analog of the number of closed points of degree $k$ on a variety over a finite field (which appear as the corresponding exponents of the zeta function of a variety over a finite field).
+where the $M_k([Y]_\HS)$ are elements of $K_0(\HS)_\QQ$ uniquely determined by this identity\footnote{We adopt this notation to match with the point-counting result \cite[Theorem 3 and Corollary~4]{Chen-ConfPointCounting}.}.
+The element $M_k([Y]_\HS)$ should be thought of as a motivic analog of the number of closed points of degree $k$ on a variety over a finite field (which appear as the corresponding exponents in Euler products for zeta functions of varieties over finite fields).

 \begin{maintheorem} Let $Y/\CC$ be an $d$-dimensional smooth connected quasi-projective variety, and $\EE_\infty$, $X_k$, and $M_k([Y]_\HS)$ as defined above.
 For $t$ a formal variable,

 and for $t_1, t_2, ...$ formal variables,